 For example, your boss doesn’t know you’re hoping to be promoted soon because you’ve never made it obvious that career advancement is important to you, and that attractive new person in your life doesn’t realize you’d love to go out because you’ve never actually communicated any interest!

-The lesson here is simple: if you want something to change (in any direction), you’ll need to tell people what you’re thinking.
+The lesson here is simple: if you want something to change, you’ll need to tell people what you’re thinking.
 By all means be tactful and thoughtful in your presentation, but aim for transparency at all times.

 If someone in your life has a particular trait that you secretly hope will eventually disappear, it’s important to realize that it probably won’t.
 If some type of significant change is necessary in order for a friendship or relationship to continue, be clear and honest about this and let the person know what you need.

 However, as noted above, it’s not helpful to try and constrain people within your template of what you believe they should be.
 As such, you should generally avoid trying to change people; if you can’t accept them for how they are, perhaps you’re better off without them in our life.

 Interestingly, it’s when we’re accepting and loving with others that they are actually most likely to change and grow in positive ways.

 Just as you have your own internal struggles, so too does everyone you meet.
 When you expect others to be on an even keel all the time, you fail to see that they’re just as complex and nuanced as you are.

 Nurture others, offer them compassion, and look to see whether they really are okay (instead of simply assuming they are).
 While you shouldn’t devote all your resources to caring for others, entering into mutually supportive relationships paves the way for a happier life and more significant personal development—but this can only occur if you’re willing to look past the old assumption that everyone is doing fine.